Nevada Medicaid Eligibility for Long Term Care: Income & Asset Limits

 Countable vs. Non-Countable Assets

-Countable (non-exempt) assets, also called liquid assets, are calculated towards Medicaid’s asset limit.
-This includes cash and most anything that can easily be converted to cash to pay for long-term care.
-Other non-exempt assets include stocks, bonds, investments, bank accounts (credit union, savings, and checking), and real estate in which one does not reside.
+Countable (non-exempt) assets are calculated towards Medicaid’s asset limit.
+This includes cash, stocks, bonds, investments, bank accounts (credit union, savings, and checking), and real estate in which one does not reside.
 In Nevada, 401Ks / IRAs are counted.
 There are also many assets that are non-countable (exempt).
-Exemptions include personal belongings, such as clothing, household furnishings, an automobile, irrevocable burial trusts, and generally one’s primary home.
+Exemptions include personal belongings (i.e., clothing), household furnishings, an automobile, irrevocable burial trusts, and generally one’s primary home.

 Treatment of Assets for a Couple

-All assets of a married couple are considered jointly owned.
-This is true regardless of the long-term care Medicaid program for which one is applying and regardless of if one or both spouses are applicants.
+All assets of a married couple are considered jointly owned (regardless of the long-term care Medicaid program for which one or both spouses are applicants).
 There is, however, a Community Spouse Resource Allowance (CSRA) that protects a larger amount of a couple’s countable assets for the non-applicant spouse of a Nursing Home Medicaid or Medicaid Waiver applicant.
-The CSRA allows the community spouse (the non-applicant spouse) to keep up to $154,140 of the couple’s assets.
-There is no CSRA for Regular Medicaid.
+In 2025, the CSRA allows the community spouse (the non-applicant spouse) to keep up to $157,920 of the couple’s assets.
+Note: There is no CSRA for Regular Medicaid.

 Medicaid’s Look-Back Rule

-Nevada has a 60-month Medicaid Look-Back Period that immediately precedes one’s Medicaid application date.
+Nevada has a 60-month Medicaid Look-Back Period that immediately precedes one’s Nursing Home Medicaid or Medicaid Waiver application date.
 During the “look back”, Medicaid checks to ensure no assets were gifted or sold under fair market value.
 This includes asset transfers made by one’s spouse.
-The Look-Back Rule is meant to discourage persons from gifting assets to meet Medicaid’s asset limit.
+This rule is meant to discourage persons from gifting assets to meet Medicaid’s asset limit.
 Persons who violate the Look-Back Rule are penalized with a Penalty Period of Medicaid ineligibility.
-This rule does not apply to Regular Medicaid.
+Note: The Look-Back Rule does not apply to Regular Medicaid.

 Nevada Medicaid Home Exemption Rules

 For the home to be exempt, the Medicaid applicant or their spouse must live in it.
-If there is no spouse in the home, there is a home equity interest limit of $713,000 (in 2024).
+If there is no spouse in the home, there is a home equity interest limit of $730,000 (in 2025).
 Home equity is the value of the home, minus any outstanding debt against it.
 Equity interest is the amount of the home’s equity that is owned by the applicant.
-Furthermore, if there is no spouse in the home, and the Medicaid applicant does not live there, the applicant must have Intent to Return.
-For Regular Medicaid, there is no home equity interest limit.
+Furthermore, if neither the applicant nor their spouse live in the home, the applicant must have Intent to Return.
+Note: for Regular Medicaid, there is no home equity interest limit.
 Other exemptions exist.

 While one’s home is generally exempt from Medicaid’s asset limit, it is not exempt from Medicaid’s Estate Recovery Program (MERP).
 Following a long-term care Medicaid beneficiary’s death, Nevada’s Medicaid agency attempts reimbursement of care costs through whatever estate of the deceased still remains.
 This is often the home.
 Without proper planning strategies in place, the home will be used to reimburse Medicaid for providing care rather than going to family as inheritance.